-Some companies organise their hot hot desking system into different zones throughout the building and different departments.
+Some companies organise their hot desking system into different zones or departments throughout the building.
 For example, you may choose to have a silent working area, a more relaxed area and a zone for people who regularly make or take calls.

 Alternatively, staff should be encouraged to respect others around them, such as stepping outside to speak on the phone if other colleagues are working quietly.